retostauffer/python-colorspace/docs/index.rst

 This package is based on the code and ideas of the
-`R colorspace <https://cran.r-project.org/package=colorspace>`_ package as it has often been requested by python enthusiasts.
+`R colorspace <https://cran.r-project.org/package=colorspace>`_ package as it has often been requested by Python enthusiasts.
 More information and an interactive interface can also be found on `HCLwizard.org <https://hclwizard.org>`_.